 3. Clark Griswold – Christmas Vacation (1989)

-Clark Griswold’s famous and funny burst-out in the movie ‘Christmas Vacation’ in his workplace deserves a spot in the list.
+Clark Griswold’s famous and funny burst-out in the movie ‘Christmas Vacation’ in his workplace deserves a spot on the list.

 2. Clark Griswold- Vacation (1983)

-Clark Griswold makes the list yet again with another one of his hilarious monologue in the 1983 comedy ‘Vacation’
+Clark Griswold makes the list yet again with another one of his hilarious monologues in the 1983 comedy ‘Vacation.’

 ‘I think you’re all f**ked in the head.
 We’re ten hours from the f**king fun park and you want to bail out!
 Well, I’ll tell you something, this is no longer a vacation, it’s a quest.
 It’s a quest for fun.
 I’m gonna have fun and you’re gonna have fun.
 We’re all gonna have so much f**king fun we’ll need plastic surgery to remove our g*d damn smiles!
 You’ll be whistling “Zippity Doo Da” out of your a**holes! (laughs) I gotta be crazy!
 I’m on a pilgrimage to see a moose!
 Praise Marty Moose!
 Holy s***!’

 1. Matthew Broderick – Ferris Bueller’s Day Off (1986)